Blingoose/vimple-vimrc-config/README.md

+# Vimple

-Welcome to my Vim setup, where Vim and Simple combine to create Vimple—a straightforward yet powerful IDE-like experience that's reliable and straightforward.
+Welcome to my Vim setup, where Vim and Simple combine to create Vimple— a straightforward yet powerful IDE-like experience that's reliable and very functional.

 ## Support for the XDG Base Directory Specification